 XRF analysis can detect elements within a sample from percentage to the parts per million range.
 You can use it to detect elements from Na to U in the periodic table, and it can measure solids, liquids, powders, pastes and films.
 Like ICP, the measurement time is fast; from a few seconds to minutes.

-If you are analysing below the ppm range then ICP is the method you should choose.
+If you are analyzing below the ppm range then ICP is the method you should choose.
 However, for the ppm range and above XRF offers several advantages:

-If you are analysing elements from Na to U in the ppm range upwards, then XRF might be worth considering as an alternative to ICP.
+If you are analyzing elements from Na to U in the ppm range upwards, then XRF might be worth considering as an alternative to ICP.

-Hitachi XRF analysers are designed to be easy-to-use, robust and cope with high testing throughput.
-They are also very quick, just put the sample in the analyser and press a button.
-Very quickly, the analyser provides a simple readout of the elements present in the sample.
+Hitachi XRF analyzers are designed to be easy-to-use, robust and cope with high testing throughput.
+They are also very quick, just put the sample in the analyzer and press a button.
+Very quickly, the analyzer provides a simple readout of the elements present in the sample.
 You’ll also be able to review the detailed spectra for further analysis.